News

 Lord Delamere's heir, sect leader united in freedom

-Mungiki leader Maina Njenga leaves Nyeri High court on Friday.
+Mungiki leader Maina Njenga leaves Nyeri High Court in 2009.
 The Attorney General, through state counsel Charles Orinda, terminated the case through the nolle prosequi against Mr. Njenga and 21 other suspects who faced 29 counts of murder.
 Photo/ JOSEPH KANYI

 One is the scion of the British settler aristocracy in Kenya.
 The other is the leader of a banned traditionalist sect that claims to draw its inspiration from the Mau Mau freedom struggle.